eesphgos2/eesphgos2.github.io/_posts/2024-04-29-typograms.md

 ---
 layout: post
-title: a picture
+title: a post with typograms
-date: 2025
+date: 2024-04-29 23:36:10
-description: image
+description: this is what included typograms code could look like
 tags: formatting diagrams
 categories: sample-posts
 typograms: true